MathiasRenner/invoiceninja-docker/README.md

  **Note:** It's much faster if you use `unpause` and `pause` instead of `up -d` and `down`.

-Backup
+Backup & Restore
 -----
-All settings for InvoiceNinja are stored in the database, which resides in the folder `invoiceninja-docker/database`.
+- Backup: All settings for InvoiceNinja are stored in the database, which resides in the folder `invoiceninja-docker/database`.
 If you copy this folder to a any different location, you have a backup.
+- Restore: The only way to restore all settings is to restore the folder `database` – which is easy and fast.

 Troublehooting
 -------------